 The dentist will confirm proper fit and appearance.
 The custom teeth covers are then bonded to the front of your tooth.
 The bonding agents are made of the same materials (composite) that tooth colored fillings are made from.

 Satisfaction with the result is universally positive.
 You may need a short time to adapt phonetically if the tooth locations or lengths have been changed.
 This adaptation period varies from a few hours to several weeks.

 Quality level of Ceramist influences Cost

-- Porcelain can be bonded to teeth just like tooth colored fillings.
+Porcelain can be bonded to teeth just like composite resin but is much stronger than composite veneers.
 The bond is very strong if the dentist follows all of the steps.
-Important steps are commonly skipped if they take more time.
+Unfortunately, to lower costs, dentists will skip important steps if they take more time.